Jason56u/comp2850-minimal-solution/wk09/lab-wk9/research/P1-notes.md

 Debrief notes:
 - "P1 said that reaching the Delete button was the hardest because it required many Tab presses."
-- "P1 expected feedback to be more visible and was surprised when success messages were easy to miss."
+- "P1 said that when the focus on the chosen button,it's hard to distinguish if it real select the button."
 - "P1 wasn’t sure when edits or saves had worked because the confirmation message was too subtle."
 - "Keyboard navigation required many steps, especially for delete actions."